smh-my-head/charon/README.md

 # SolidWorks Git Tools
-Provides integration with git diff and git merge for SolidWorks parts and assemblies.
-Add this repo as a submodule and then run `./sldworks-git-tools/setup_gitconfig.sh` from git bash.
+Provides integration with git for SolidWorks parts and assemblies.
+Add this repo as a submodule and then run `./sldworks-git-tools/setup.sh` from git bash.

-It's all functional now but requires the user to navigate a few SolidWorks menus on their own.
-An improvement would be to use SolidWorks VBA macros to streamline this.
+You will also need to enable *SOLIDWORKS Utilities* at startup, you can do this by navigating (in SolidWorks) to *Tools->Add-Ins* and checking the startup box next to *SOLIDWORKS Utilities*

+`git diff` is fully functional, `git merge` currently requires some unnecessary user intervention, but it's in the roadmap to make that fully functional too.

-There are a lot of possible edge cases so it's possible I've missed one of them.
-Please open an issue if anything isn't working as expected.
+There are a lot of possible edge cases so this is still a little rough around the edges.
+Please open an issue if anything isn't working quite as expected, or if there are ways that you think your workflow could be improved.